 - Highlight: Sweet, sweet Sweetwaters

 Pop quiz!
 Have you ever made a trip up to Tomales Bay?
 Did you go to Hog Island Oyster Co?!
 If not, you’re doing the Bay Area wrong.
-Lucky for you, it’s summertime, so get a crew together now!
-Hog Island’s flagship location and the oyster nursery is up in Marshall on Tomales Bay, which is about an hour and a half drive north of SF (on a good day).
-Take a chance to get out of town and spend some time up there hiking or playing on the Bay, it’s one of those amazing gifts we Bay Area folks get.
+So gather your crew, and head to Hog Island’s flagship location and the oyster nursery.
+It’s located in Marshall on Tomales Bay about an hour and a half drive north of SF.
 When it comes to Bay Area oyster bars, we think that Hog Island is pretty much unparalleled.
 The flagship location gives you three ways to enjoy their briny little treats: a to-go counter, sunny full-service restaurant, and (if you book far in advance), picnic tables where you can BYOB & other foods to host your own picnic party (with the addition of their oysters, of course).
 Hog Island’s famous homegrown oysters are called Sweetwaters, and we think if you don’t like Sweetwaters, you don’t like oysters.